How can I complain about my bank to AFCA?

 The bank has mismanaged bank transactions in relation to your bank account, such as deposits you have made and payments made from the account.

-AFCA can only accept complaints within certain time limits, which would be either:
+AFCA can only accept complaints within certain time limits.

-Six years from when you become aware you have suffered the loss (or ought to have become aware you suffered the loss) you want to complaint about, or
+Six years from when you become aware you have suffered the loss you want to complaint about (or ought to have become aware you suffered the loss), or

-Two years from you receiving a response from your bank after you complained with them through their internal dispute resolution process.
+Two years from you receiving a response from your bank after you made a formal complaint (through their internal dispute resolution process).

 You should be prepared to tell AFCA what specific bank action you are unhappy with – this could be: